airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 Zigbee2MQTT:info  2022-07-29 14:36:49: MQTT publish: topic 'zigbee2mqtt/bridge/state', payload 'online
 ```

-## Pairing device
+## Pairing Device

 The most common way to switch a device to connect mode is to hold its power button.
-For lamps one may switch them on|off for 5 times.
+For lamps one may switch them on|off
+for 5 times.
 The zigbee2MQTT should be launched.
 When a device connects, you should see a message like:

 ```
 Zigbee2MQTT:info  2022-07-29 14:44:39: Successfully interviewed '0x00158d0003eeeacf', device has successfully been paired